drug-design/course/docs/chapters/protein-structure.md

 ### Great Diversity of Protein Biological Functions

-The primary responsibility of proteins is to execute the tasks directed by genomic information.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/great-diversity-protein-biological-functions-3c5ee504'><i class='fa fa-play' aria-hidden='true'></i></button>The primary responsibility of proteins is to execute the tasks directed by genomic information.
 The proteins act like the workhorses of the cells, they display high diversity and a wide variety of specialized functions.

 ![](https://media.drugdesign.org/course/protein-structure/various_function.gif){: loading=lazy }

 ### Chemical Nature of Proteins

-All proteins are linear polymers made up of various combinations of 20 amino acids, and are composed mainly of C, H, O and N atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/chemical-nature-proteins-305cc615'><i class='fa fa-play' aria-hidden='true'></i></button>All proteins are linear polymers made up of various combinations of 20 amino acids, and are composed mainly of C, H, O and N atoms.
 The amino acid sequence that defines the protein is determined by the transcription of the genetic code.
 Remarkably, a cell can produce proteins with different properties and activities by assembling the same 20 amino acids in many different combinations and sequences.
 *[nce]: New Chemical Entity: a compound not previously described.